 A*C / 9-4 89% | A*B / 9-6 72% | A*A / 9-7 53% with our average points being 6.0.

-In an unprecedented year, results were awarded on the basis of the teaching staff’s professional judgement of the pupil's prior performance in their academic studies.
-This, combined with their knowledge of the pupils as individuals, formed the grades awarded from Plymouth College (known as our Centre Assessed Grades).
+In an unprecedented year, results today were awarded on the basis of the teaching staff’s professional judgement of the pupil's prior performance in their academic studies, based on evidence collated.
+This, combined with their knowledge of the pupils as individuals, formed the grades awarded from Plymouth College (known as Teacher Assessed Grades).